antoniobelmar/Pub-Quiz-App/README.md

 ## How to use

 Given this is the front-end of the project, it requires the API data from the other project which is linked here: [node.JS API backened](https://github.com/antoniobelmar/Pub-Quiz-API).
-Once you have this downloaded and running (instructions are on the linked repo) follow the instruction below>
+Once you have this downloaded and running (instructions are on the linked repo) follow the instruction below:

 ```
 $ git clone https://github.com/antoniobelmar/Pub-Quiz-App.git
 ```
 ```
-$ cd Pub-Quiz
+$ cd Pub-Quiz-App
 ```
 ```
 $ npm install